microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 ### Obtaining tutorial materials

-Get a local copy of this tutorial to give you all the configuration files you will need.
+Get a local copy of this tutorial to give you all the configuration files and sample media you will need.
 You can either clone this repository or download the `.zip` from [GitHub](https://github.com/microfocus-idol/idol-rich-media-tutorials).

 ![github-download](./figs/github-download.png)

-We will now run a script to move some of these materials into convenient locations for running the exercises later on.
+In the following tutorials, we will assume these materials are stored under `C:\MicroFocus`.

 #### Following this guide offline